 The Business Combination will be accounted for as a "reverse recapitalization" in accordance with IFRS.
 Under this method of accounting, BSGA will be treated as the "acquired" company for financial reporting purposes.
-This determination is primarily based on the fact that subsequent to the Business Combination, the Bitdeer's shareholders are expected to have a majority of the voting power of the Company, Bitdeer will comprise all of the ongoing operations of combined company, Bitdeer will comprise all of the senior management of the combined company.
+This determination is primarily based on the fact that subsequent to the Business Combination, the Bitdeer's shareholders are expected to have a majority of the voting power of the Company, Bitdeer will comprise all of the ongoing operations of combined company, Bitdeer will comprise a majority of the governing body of combined company, and Bitdeer's senior management will comprise all of the senior management of the combined company.
 Since BSGA does not meet the definition of a business under IFRS, the transaction is outside the scope of IFRS 3, "Business